-Speaking of gifts, it’s a good idea to coordinate with the other bridesmaids when it comes to buying a wedding gift for the Bride.
-Setting out a budget you’re all comfortable with and sticking to it is important, as is knowing in advance how much you’ll be expected to spend.
+Speaking of gifts, it's a good idea to coordinate with the other bridesmaids to buy a wedding gift for the Bride.
+Again, setting out a budget you're all comfortable with and sticking to it is crucial, as is knowing in advance how much you'll be expected to spend.

 5 - Lend a helping hand:

-Wedding’s are an incredibly stressful day for the Bride but one of the best ways you can be of assistance to your friend on her big day is to lend not only a helping hand but a helping eye: keep an eye on your friend to ensure her make up stays the way she wants it to (or warn her if she needs a touch up as the day progresses).
-It’s a great idea as a bridesmaid to create a wedding emergency kit with things like make up, some painkillers, the brides cellphone, safety pins or clips for her wedding gown and any other items or accessories that may come in handy throughout the wedding day, just in case.
-(Extra tip: add some snacks into your wedding emergency kit, you never know when they’ll come in handy on the big day!)
+Weddings are an incredibly stressful day for the Bride.
+Still, one of the best ways you can be of assistance to your friend on her big day is to lend not only a helping hand but a helping eye: keep an eye on your friend to ensure her make up stays the way she wants it to (or warn her if she needs a touch up as the day progresses).
+In addition, it's a great idea as a bridesmaid to create a wedding emergency kit.
+Fill it with makeup, painkillers, Bride's cellphone, safety pins, or clips for her wedding gown.
+You'll also want to include any other items or accessories that may come in handy throughout the wedding day, just in case.
+(Extra tip: add some snacks into your wedding emergency kit, you never know when they'll come in handy on the big day!)